 Foreign financial services providers: Practical guidance on transitional arrangements

-This information sheet (INFO 157) outlines the transitional arrangements that apply to foreign financial services providers (FFSPs) that are able to rely on licensing exemptions granted by ASIC to provide financial services to wholesale clients in Australia.
+This is Information Sheet 157 (INFO 157).
+It outlines the transitional arrangements that apply to foreign financial services providers (FFSPs) that are able to rely on licensing exemptions granted by ASIC to provide financial services to wholesale clients in Australia.

 Generally, if you carry on a financial services business in Australia, you will need to hold an Australian financial services (AFS) licence, unless relief is granted by ASIC or an exemption applies.